Frequency-Sovereignty-System/pfip-final/PFIP_FINAL_v1.0.md

 Package version: PFIP FINAL v1.0

-This repository may contain multiple commits over time (e.g., metadata improvements), but the canonical snapshot for citation and verification should be treated as a tagged Release object.
+This repository may contain multiple commits over time , but the canonical snapshot for citation and verification should be treated as a tagged Release object.

 Recommended release tag naming: